rossprogram/rossprogram.github.io/index.md

 The value of a mathematics education lies not only in obtaining proficiency in computational tasks, but also in building a foundation for critical thinking.
 Students who have never asked why things work the way they do are not prepared to lead the way to future scientific innovation.
 It is precisely this independence of thought and questioning attitude that the Ross Program strives to nurture.

-**Ross Program in China.**
+**Ross Program in Asia.**
 The _Ross/Asia_ program has been cancelled for 2021.
-We hope to be able to offer that session at some location in China in 2022.
+In 2022 we hope to be able to offer a Ross session at a location in China or in a country nearby.